Pueblo Depot Activity

 Pueblo Depot Activity (PUDA), formerly known as the Pueblo Ordnance Depot and the Pueblo Army Depot, was a U.S. Army ammunition storage and supply facility.
 Responsibility for the depot fell upon the United States Army Ordnance Corps, and the first civilians were hired in 1942 as operations began.
 The mission quickly expanded to include general supplies as well.
 It is a 24202 acre site located 14 mi east of Pueblo, Colorado at 38°19′37.07″N 104°20′22.4″W. In 1945 they began to receive mass amounts of equipment returning from the combat theaters of World War II.
 Therefore, the mission expanded yet again to include the maintenance and refurbishing of artillery, fire control, and optical material.
 In 1951 the depot assumed responsibility to distribute U.S. Air Force ammunition for an eight-state area, as well as storage of strategic and critical materials for the General Services Administration (GSA).
 They were also tasked to rebuild and provide on-site maintenance support for guided missiles, ensure calibration and maintenance of electronic test equipment and radio-controlled aerial targets.
 They would also provide specialized training for new Army equipment as needed.
 In 1952, Rocky Mountain Arsenal in Denver, Colorado transferred chemical agents and chemical munitions to Pueblo Army Depot for secure storage.
 In 1974 Pueblo Army Depot was redesignated as Pueblo Depot Activity.

 Upon this redesignation the missile maintenance mission was transferred to Letterkenny Army Depot in Pennsylvania, and responsibility for the Activity was shifted from Army Ordnance, to Tooele Army Depot in Utah.
 The Defense Secretary's Commission on Base Realignment and Closure recommended realignment for Pueblo Depot Activity in its 1988 report.
 This realignment transferred most of the previous responsibilities to other installations.
 The only remaining mission for the Depot was the secure storage of the chemical agents already there.
-Responsibility for the Depot shifted from Tooele, to the US Army Material Command headquartered at Fort Belvoir, Virginia.
+Responsibility for the Depot shifted from Tooele, to the US Army Materiel Command headquartered at Fort Belvoir, Virginia.
 The empty bunkers and warehouses which used to store the non-chemical munitions and other supplies as well as repair and manufacturing facilities were turned over to the Pueblo Depot Activity Development Authority who currently offer these properties for civilian lease purposes.